 With full and timely data on claims, employers can gain control and take actions to reduce health insurance claims and insurance cost.
 Without the data, you can just cross your fingers and hope your next health insurance renewal increase won’t break the bank.

 Moving from a fully-insured plan to self-insurance is one way to gain full data transparency and to get analytical tools to monitor and understand your claims trends.
 Today, there are several options that allow even smaller employers with as little as 50 enrolled employees to realize the significant advantages of self-insuring with controls that assure you are not exposing your business to an unacceptable level of risk or volatility.

-Information about the Author: Ed joined the team at IA, a Marsh & McLennan Agency LLC Company in 2014.
+Information about the Author: Ed joined the team at Marsh & McLennan Agency, known locally as Insurance Associates in 2014.
 He began his career as an insurance industry specialist at Deloitte.
 In his twenty one years with an international insurance broker, Ed had several roles in Finance and Operations, the last being CEO of the Baltimore Office.
 He then joined the leadership team at a regional diversified financial services firm, helping to triple their revenues over his eight year tenure.
-At Insurance Associates, a Marsh & McLennan Agency LLC Company, Ed is leading our strategic growth initiatives, including sales, recruiting, and acquisitions.
+At Marsh & McLennan Agency, known locally as Insurance Associates Company, Ed is leading our strategic growth initiatives, including sales, recruiting, and acquisitions.
 Ed has earned his Certified Public Accountant and Chartered Property & Casualty Underwriter designations.

 Senior Vice President